ARCHIVED-mean-stack/session-3/README.md

 ```
 Run `$ gulp sass` in terminal.

-Add SASS options and use them in the pipe:
+Add SASS options as a viariable and reference them in the pipe:
 ```
 var sassOptions = {
   errLogToConsole: true,